technikhil314/www/docs/daterangepicker/options.md

             <td>noDefaultRangeSelected</td>
             <td>boolean</td>
             <td>
-                This option set the startDate and endDate options to blank on first render.
+                This option set the startDate and endDate options to blank on first render.<br/>
                 <em>
                     Setting this to true will discard passed startDate and endDate
                 </em>